SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 [Please see the solver documentation](../solvers/ode_solve.html).
 Every problem type has an associated page detailing all of the solvers associated with the problem.
 In many cases, you may not need the full functionality of all of the packages together and may want to reduce the size of your dependency.
-To find out require use only the parts of DifferentialEquations.jl you're specifically using, see the [low dependency usage manual page](../featuers/low_dep.html).
+To find out how to require only the parts of DifferentialEquations.jl you're specifically using, see the [low dependency usage manual page](../featuers/low_dep.html).

 Note that the solver controls can be combined with the algorithm choice.
 Thus